twopiharris/simpleGE/README.md

 ### Sound
 Pygame sounds are quite easy (if they work at all) but we have also provided a sound class to make it even easier **Constructor** mysound = simpleGE.Sound(soundFileName)

-Note that the sound should be .wav, .ogg, or .mp3 You may need to resample using Audacity or the like to get the sound to play correctly.
+Note that the sound should be in .wav, .ogg, or .mp3 format.
+You may need to resample using Audacity or the like to get the sound to play correctly.

 **Methods**
 There is only one method:
-* **play()** - this plays the current sound one time Note that the sound object is for sound effects.
+* **play()** - this plays the current sound one time

+Note that the sound object is for sound effects.
 For background music, see the [pygame.mixer.music](https://www.pygame.org/docs/ref/music.html) documentation.